claus-codes/tutorials/README.md

 console.log('No value', nullValue); // null
 ```
 [//]: # (!!! yxjv52)
-The concept of empty values was mentioned in [Lesson 2](#lesson-2-values-and-variables), where `undefined` was introduced to indicate there is no value.
+The concept of empty values was mentioned in [Lesson 2: Values, variables and expressions](#lesson-2-values-variables-and-expressions), where `undefined` was introduced to indicate there is no value.
 Another way to do that in JavaScript is the [`null`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/null) value.

 The difference is that `undefined` happens when a value was not ever defined to begin with, and `null` is a value that someone purposefully uses to indicate a lack of value.